 Since most adapters are bulky, you might have to sacrifice the adjacent outlets, too, unless you get adapters with a pass-through socket, which means the adapter itself will be extra bulky.

-This one is the biggest shortcoming of Powerline compared to network cables.
+Slow performance is the biggest shortcoming of Powerline compared to network cables.

 You’ll find plenty of adapters with the claimed speeds of 1200 Mbps, 2000 Mbps, or even faster rates.
 They are all way exaggerated.
+No matter how fast the Powerline standard is, an adapter’s actual ceiling speed depends on its network port, which is more often than not Gigabit (1000Mbps).

-And in real-world usage, generally, in ideal conditions, you’ll get somewhere between a third to a half of the Gigabit standard.
+And in real-world usage, in ideal conditions, you’ll get somewhere between a third to a half of the Gigabit standard.
 And you have to be lucky.

 Susceptible to interference